What is Learned in Treatment?

 The duration of rehabilitation treatment varies depending on the program and the individual.
 The overall goal of rehabilitation treatment is to not only continue educating individuals about addiction, but also empower them to identify coping skills and strategies to ensure their long-term sobriety.

-Developed to ensure successful recovery through a continuation of support, most aftercare programs are inpatient or outpatient programs in which individuals expand and reinforce the skills acquired in rehabilitation.
+Developed to ensure successful recovery through a continuation of support, most aftercare programs are inpatient or outpatient programs.
+This is where individuals expand and reinforce the skills acquired in rehabilitation.
 Whether an individual chooses a sober-living home or an outpatient program as an aftercare treatment, it is important to have support while transitioning back into daily life.

-Aftercare typically focuses on further developing relational skills, dealing with stress and other emotions, unpacking family dynamics, and handling personal triggers and temptations.
-Again, the supportive aspect of an aftercare program can aid individuals in forming connections and building confidence, elements which are commonly central to a patient’s full recovery.
+Aftercare typically focuses on further developing relational skills, dealing with stress and other emotions.
+Aftercare also helps unpack family dynamics, and handling personal triggers and temptations.
+Again, the supportive aspect of an aftercare program can aid individuals in forming connections and building confidence.
+These are elements which are commonly central to a patient’s full recovery.

 Many aftercare programs also use a holistic approach to recovery, helping patients navigate the many aspects of their new lives of sobriety.
 Attention may be paid to the individual’s career goals or hobbies, helping them tailor a sober lifestyle to their ambitions and interests, and identifying personal inspirations for maintaining sobriety and finding ways to transition into an engaging sober life.
 Furthermore, many programs incorporate support for the patient’s family and may include family therapy sessions.

-It is important to note, however, that each aftercare program will provide different resources and employ different approaches.
+It is important to note, however, that each aftercare treatment plan will provide different resources and employ different approaches.
 The duration of aftercare also depends on the program as well as the individual, so patients can select the program that best suits their needs.

 Regardless of the specific aftercare program, patients must demonstrate determination, hard work, and self-sufficiency to maintain their own sobriety.
 By engaging fully in the aftercare period, patients can reinforce their skills and knowledge to better prepare for an independent life of sobriety.